rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 Jerusalem sinned grievously; therefore she became filthy; all who honored her despise her, for they have seen her nakedness; she herself groans and turns her face away. ^0108

 Her uncleanness was in her skirts; she took no thought of her future; therefore her fall is terrible; she has no comforter.
-O Lord, behold my affliction, for the enemy has triumphed! ^0109
+O LORD, behold my affliction, for the enemy has triumphed! ^0109

 The enemy has stretched out his hands over all her precious things; for she has seen the nations enter her sanctuary, those whom you forbade to enter your congregation. ^0110

 All her people groan as they search for bread; they trade their treasures for food to revive their strength.
-Look, O Lord, and see, for I am despised. ^0111
+Look, O LORD, and see, for I am despised. ^0111

 Is it nothing to you, all you who pass by?
-Look and see if there is any sorrow like my sorrow, which was brought upon me, which the Lord inflicted on the day of his fierce anger. ^0112
+Look and see if there is any sorrow like my sorrow, which was brought upon me, which the LORD inflicted on the day of his fierce anger. ^0112

 From on high he sent fire; into my bones he made it descend; he spread a net for my feet; he turned me back; he has left me stunned, faint all the day long. ^0113